TomCrypto/AntTweakBar.NET/README.md

 - **Variable**: This is the base class from which all other variable types (like `IntVariable` or `StringVariable`) descend from.
 Just like the `Bar` class, it and its descendants have plenty of properties you can modify to tweak the variable's behavior and graphical appearance.
 In addition, value variables hold a value property which can be set graphically by the user and can be read on the fly by your code, this is the `Value` property for simple types (like `IntVariable`) or e.g. the `X`, `Y`, `Z` properties for the `VectorVariable`.
 They also have a `Changed` event to be notified when the user changes the variable's value.
 The `Button` variable type has a `Clicked` event instead.
 Each variable belongs to a bar passed to its constructor.

 - **Group**: These are used to put a set of variables together in the bar for easy access, you can open (expand) or close (collapse) groups, and can put groups into groups for a hierarchical organization.
-Please see "Using groups" in the advanced usage section below to find out how to use them.
+Please see the "groups" page in the [wiki](https://github.com/TomCrypto/AntTweakBar.NET/wiki) to find out how to use them.

 The first context created should be passed the graphics API you are using, which is some version of OpenGL or DirectX.
 For DirectX, you must also pass a pointer to the native device, which should be available from the graphics framework you are using somehow (for instance, for SharpDX, use `SharpDX.Direct3D11.Device.NativePointer`).